zhenyulin/Hangman/README.md

 ## About

- * Following principal of Isomorphic Application and TDD
  * Use Redux, Immutable to manage game state on server/client
  * Use Socket.io to streamline client/server communication
  * Use Node, Express as the server framework
+ * CI/CD setup for CircleCI and Docker
  * Database such as Mongo can be connected to store state data

-## Get Started
+## Production Demo

  * clone locally
  * run `npm install`